 Level 3 focuses on Members with intensive needs who are at risk of an emergency department visit, an inpatient admission, or institutionalization and offers additional high-intensity, highly specialized services.
 These Members often have been high utilizers of medical services.
-Members who may be candidates for organ transplant or who may be considered for other high-risk or specialized treatments are also placed into this level.
+Members who may be candidates for major organ transplant or who may be considered for other high-risk or specialized treatments are also placed into this level.
 Care Managers monitor, follow-up and evaluate the effectiveness of the services provided on an ongoing basis.
-Complex Care Management may employ both telephonic and face-to-face interventions.